Advanced data science to enhance decision-making in healthcare, based on complex, heterogeneous and scarce data.

 We are able to deal with very large datasets (many patients) and very broad datasets (many features).
 To manage and analyse data, we rely on our own code written in R and C languages (mainly), and on various open-source libraries.

 To obtain the computing power we need, we make heavy use of cloud computing solutions, such as the Amazon Web Services (AWS).
-We are an AWS Consulting Partner.
+We are an AWS certified Partner.

 We are able to deal with very large datasets of many different kinds: epigenetics (e.g. methylation), genetics (DNA), transcriptomics (mRNA, lncRNA, miRNA, …), proteomics (e.g. mass spec.), elisa, metabolomics, clinical, epidemiologic, psychological, demographic data.